brandur/sorg/content/articles/accessible-apis.md

-I've previously talked about how Rack service stubs can be [used to improve the development and testing experience](https://brandur.org/service-stubs) of apps that are heaviliy dependent on external APIs.
+I've previously talked about how Rack service stubs can be [used to improve the development and testing experience](https://brandur.org/service-stubs) of apps that are heavily dependent on external APIs.
 An API can also ship its own service stub, which allows developers to try API calls that might otherwise mutate data when done in a production environment.
 See the [Heroku API stub](https://github.com/heroku/heroku-api-stub) for an example of this